 • Chest and shoulder stretch – while standing in the aisle, interlace your fingers behind your back.
 Pull your shoulders down and backwards, opening up your chest.

-If you're on an Airbus A380 or Boeing 747, the staircase can be used for alternating between a calf raise and a calf drop – keep the movements slow and steady.
+If you’re on an Airbus A380, the staircase can be used for alternating between a calf raise and a calf drop – keep the movements slow and steady.

 At your destination

-To get around the city, skip the Uber and walk when possible.
-If you think your team or clients are amenable to it, leave the office for a 'walking meeting' such as through a park.
-It's a more casual environment which can also help develop the business relationship in ways a meeting room cannot.
+To get around the city, skip the taxi or rideshare and walk whenever possible.
+If you think your team or clients are amenable to it, leave the office for a ‘walking meeting’ such as through a park.
+It’s a more casual environment which can also help develop the business relationship in ways a meeting room cannot.

 Find gaps in your schedule to book gym appointments with yourself.
 First thing in the morning is a good way to activate your brain for the day.